lexik/LexikPayboxBundle/README.md

 [![Build Status](https://secure.travis-ci.org/lexik/LexikPayboxBundle.png)](http://travis-ci.org/lexik/LexikPayboxBundle)

-LexikPayboxBundle eases the implementation of [Paybox](http://www.paybox.com) payment system and does all the boring thing for you.
+LexikPayboxBundle makes the use of [Paybox](http://www.paybox.com) payment system easier by doing all the boring things for you.

 LexikPayboxBundle silently does :
  * hmac hash calculation of parameters during request.
  * server testing before request to be sure it is up.
  * signature verification with openssl on ipn response.
- * trigger an event on response.
+ * triggers an event on response.

 You only need to provide parameters of your transaction, customize the response page and wait for the event triggered on ipn response.